xavier268/myprolog/README.md

 # myprolog
-A Prolg (the langage) implementation for educationnal purposes
+A Prolog (the langage) implementation for educationnal purposes